MaximeNP6/CookBook/cookbook/Csharp/README.md

 createCategory
 --

-This code create or update a category for a campaign.
+This code creates or updates a category for a campaign.
 To use this code you must import the JSON.NET library.

 duplicateAndValidate
 --

-This code add a target to a segment, then it duplicates an action, update the new action with the segment modified and finally test and validates the action.
+This code adds a target to a segment, then it duplicates an action, updates the new action with the segment modified and finally test and validates the action.
 To use this code you must import the JSON.NET library.

 duplicateAndAddNewSegment